Vancouver: “Komagata Maru” centenary (2014)

 Honourable Michael C. de Jong, Q.C., Minister (Finance), Member of the (B.C.)
 Legislative Assembly.

-The photo-gallery above shows a number of people who attended the commemoration event.
+The photos show a number of people who attended the commemoration event.
 Their faces reveal (what I term as) “mixed burdens of survival, relief, and accomplishment” as well as “joy and gratitude”.

 More information & events

-I made the photos above on 23 May 2014.
-This post appears on Fotoeins Fotopress at fotoeins.com.
+I made all photos above on 23 May 2014 with a Canon EOS6D mark1.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-59y.